If you change your plan choice and notify the plan administrator prior to monies being transferred your choice may be

 Yes.
 You will receive a great deal of support in deciding which retirement plan is best for you.
 You should receive a new hire orientation brochure from your employer on your first day of employment.
 This contains a brief overview of your retirement plan choices.
-Approximately 60 days later you will receive a New Employee FRS Enrollment Kit containing a personalized Benefit Comparison Statement and additional general plan information.
-The statement provides benefit projections under both retirement plans.
+Approximately 60 days later you will receive a New Employee FRS Enrollment Kit containing a Benefit Comparison Statement and additional general plan information.

 You will also have access to the online CHOICE SERVICE on MyFRS.com , where you can model your options and receive personalized estimates of your retirement benefit for both plans.
 Finally, experienced financial planners at EY are available at the MyFRS Financial Guidance Line at 1-866-446-9377, Option 2 to provide you with free, unbiased financial counseling.
 This personalized, one-on-one counseling can help you decide which retirement plan may be best for you.

 In order to qualify to receive a distribution of your benefits from your Investment Plan account, you must not be employed with any FRS-participating employer in any capacity for three calendar months.
 (If you meet the normal retirement requirements for the Investment Plan under your class of membership, you can take a one-time distribution of up to 10% of your account after one calendar month and the remainder after three months.)
 Refer to the FRS Investment Plan Summary Plan Description for normal retirement requirements under the Investment Plan.

-You can make your initial retirement plan choice selection in one of three ways if you are employed in a Regular Class or Special Risk class position:
+You can make your initial retirement plan choice selection in several ways if you are employed in a Regular Class or Special Risk class position:

-All other retirement classes must file the paper form for that class found online under the forms link, or from your Human Resources office.
+All other retirement classes must file the paper form for that class found online under the forms link.

 Everyone's situation is different.
 We strongly recommend that you review your personalized Benefit Comparison Statement, to be sent to your home in your New Employee Enrollment Kit, and use the online CHOICE SERVICE available on MyFRS.com or through the toll-free MyFRS Financial Guidance Line at 1-866-446-9377, Option 2.
 Also, you can click here for a detailed comparison of the two plans.